nameer-rizvi/spa_boilerplate/README.md

 start express server using node and either serve:

-- (a) /client via webpack middleware in development/local, or
+- /client via webpack middleware in development/local, or
-- (b) /dist via index.html in production.
+- /dist via index.html in production.

 `npm run server-watch`

 start and watch express server using nodemon and either serve:

-- (a) /client via webpack middleware in development/local, or
+- /client via webpack middleware in development/local, or
-- (b) /dist via index.html in production.
+- /dist via index.html in production.

 ## supported file formats for asset bundling